-Here are a few considerations you should keep in mind:
+Here are a few considerations you should keep in mind as per SB0325:

 - Employee has to receive some consideration in return for agreeing to a non-compete.

-- New Mexico non-compete agreement geographical limitations aren’t set in stone.
+- New Mexico’s non-compete agreement geographical limitations aren’t set in stone.
 However, they must be reasonable.
 Additionally, you can only impose reasonable time restraints during which an employee cannot compete with your business.

-Do non-compete agreements hold up in New Mexico?
-Yes, they hold up if reasonable in time, scope, and geographical distance.
+Non-compete agreements hold up in New Mexico if they are reasonable in time, scope, and geographical distance.

 What’s Protected?